cliport/cliport/cliport/tasks/README.md

 ### Correcting COM for Google Scanned Objects

 By default all [Google Scanned Objects](https://app.ignitionrobotics.org/GoogleResearch/fuel/collections/Google%20Scanned%20Objects) have COMs (Center of Mass) at the base of the object, which leads to weird behavior with the physics engine.
 To correct this, I manually edited the COM of each `.obj` file to be the geometric center of the mesh with [Blender](https://www.blender.org/).
 See this [guide on editing COMs](https://blender.stackexchange.com/questions/14294/how-to-recenter-an-objects-origin) for reference.
+After correction, the original `.obj` can be overwritten using Blender's Export option.

 ## Credit